Life in the UK Test Unique Reference Number (URN): How to Get Yours

 Does the URN expire?

 No. There’s no expiry on a Life in the UK pass.
 Because you may need the number again, keep it safely stored for future applications.
-For more detail, see our guide on how long the Life in the UK Test is valid.
+For more detail, see our guide on how long the Life in the UK Test is valid for.

 Step-by-step: how to find your URN after you pass

-Step 2: Sign in to your official booking account
+Step 2B: If you passed on or after 17 December 2019, sign in to your official booking account

-For tests on/after 17 December 2019, PSI no longer issues pass letters.
+PSI no longer issues pass letters for these tests.
 Instead, sign in to your PSI Life in the UK (LitUK) account to view your result.
 Your URN will be displayed alongside the result and is the code you must use in your application.

 Step 3: Confirm the exact label you’ll see

-• Look for “Unique Reference Number (URN)” in your results email or account.
+- For tests on/after 17 December 2019, look for “Unique Reference Number (URN)” in your results email or PSI account.

 Step 4: Match your personal details